emproto/protocol/protocol.md

 * Always specify message block algorithm in designated data block.
 * It is recommended to add signature data block into your message to increase safety.
 * Always provide documentation of data layout, supported cryptographic algorithms with their aliases, additional payload and message packing method.
-* If you use key-value data layout try to use reserved key for respected values to lower adoption complexity and increase interoperability.
+* If you use key-value data layout try to use reserved keys for respected values to lower adoption complexity and increase interoperability.

 ## Authors and attributions